tonethar/IGME-330-Master/notes/HW-bulma-1.md

 ## Overview

 - https://bulma.io/
-- "Bulma is a free, open source framework that provides ready-to-use frontend components that you can easily combine to build responsive web interfaces."
+- "Bulma is a free, open source framework that provides ready-to-use front-end components that you can easily combine to build responsive web interfaces."
 - Bulma is mobile friendly & responsive by default
 - Bulma is modern - built with Flexbox - but with much more intuitive and easy-to-use syntax
 - Bulma doesn't use any JavaScript (unlike Bootstrap) - it's up to the developer to add it.
 This makes it very easy to integrate with VanillaJS, web components, Vue.js, React etc